-New Mountain Finance AIV Holdings Corporation Statement of Operations Data: 'ear ended mber 31, 2012 N (con oj Period from Iay 19, 2011 Imencement of perations) to ember 31, 2011 Total investment income allocated from the Operating Company \$ 48,276 \$ 25,838 Net expenses allocated from the Operating Company 22,850 10,063 Net investment income allocated from the Operating Company 25,426 15,775 Net realized and unrealized gains (losses) allocated from the Operating Company 16,692 (8,005) Net change in unrealized appreciation (depreciation) of investment in the Operating Company 1,997 (6,212) Net increase (decrease) in net assets resulting from operations 44,115 1,558 Balance sheet data: Total assets \$ 235,799 \$ 275,015 Total net assets 228,013 275,015 Other data: Total return at net asset value(1) 18.04% D (5.44)% Weighted average shares outstanding at year end 100 100 Dividends declared(2) \$ 32,660 \$ 17,391
+New Mountain Finance AIV Holdings Corporation Statement of Operations Data: Ma (compo May 19, 2011 commencement of operations) to December 31, 2011 Total investment income allocated from NMF Holdings \$ 25,838 Net expenses allocated from NMF Holdings 10,063 Net investment income allocated from NMF Holdings 15,775 Net realized and unrealized gains (losses) allocated from NMF Holdings (8,005) Unrealized depreciation in NMF Holdings resulting from public offering price (6,212) Net increase (decrease) in net assets resulting from operations 1,558 Balance sheet data: Total assets \$ 275,015 Total net assets 275,015 Other data: Total return at net asset value(1) (5.44)% Weighted average shares outstanding at year end 100 Dividends paid \$ 17,391

-(1) For the year ended December 31, 2012 and for the period May 19, 2011 to December 31, 2011, total return is calculated assuming a purchase at net asset value on the opening of the first day of the period and a sale of net asset value on the last business day of the period.
-Dividends and distributions, if any, are assumed for purposes of this calculation, to be reinvested at the net asset value on the last business day of the respective quarter.
+(1) Total return is calculated assuming a purchase at net asset value on the opening of the first day of the period and a sale at net asset value on the last day of the period.
+Dividends and distributions, if any, are assumed for purposes of this calculation, to be reinvested at the net asset value on the last day of the respective quarter.